carimura/jtrack/README.md

 I think it's neat because `mvn package` will actually build the JAR into a Java 12 Docker image (see Dockerfile) where ImageMagick is patiently waiting.

 You should think this is neat because some dependencies are super painful.
 Like, who tarballs and `makes` shit still?
+Also that pom file is kind of magical.

 The Java code probably sucks.
 I have a lot to catch up on.